gammasoft71/Examples_wxWidgets/README.md

 [ApplicationIcon](src/Application/ApplicationIcon) Shows how to create a wxWidgets application and icon with wxApp.

-[ApplicationIdle](src/Application/ApplicationIdle) Shows how to create a wxWidgets application and Idle message with wxApp.

 ## Common Controls

 [BitmapButton](src/CommonControls/BitmapButton) Shows how to create a Button widget and Bitmap with wxButton.